naninovel/docs/docs/guide/naninovel-scripts.md

 # Naninovel Scripts

 Naninovel scripts are text documents (`.nani` extension) where you control what happens on scenes.
 Script assets are created with `Create -> Naninovel -> Naninovel Script` asset context menu.
-You can open and edit them with the built-in [visual editor](#visual-editor) or with an external text editor of your choice, like Notepad, TextEdit or [Atom](https://atom.io).
+You can open and edit them with the built-in [visual editor](#visual-editor) or with an external text editor of your choice, like Notepad, TextEdit or [VS Code](https://code.visualstudio.com).

 ![](https://i.gyazo.com/f552c2ef323f9ec1171eba72e0c55432.png)